Y-lonelY/genpm/README.md

 - config `types` in `package.json`, which will take the type define file into the bundle
 - config `files` to open whitelist, used to publish the target files to npm

+Attention: `dependencies` is required to support the `.d.ts` file, see [publish](https://www.tslang.cn/docs/handbook/declaration-files/publishing.html) for more details

 ### About React